 When do I need lease/loan gap?

-If you’re in the market for a new vehicle, gap insurance is something that you should seriously consider.
+If you’re in the market for a new vehicle in western Colorado, gap insurance is something that you should seriously consider.
 A good way to determine if this coverage is right for your situation is to obtain a current bluebook value for your vehicle prior to purchasing it.
 Compare the bluebook value to the amount you owe on your loan and if the amount you owe is more than the bluebook value, gap insurance would be a smart decision.
 If you do add gap coverage to your auto policy, you can remove this coverage once you owe your lender less than what your car is worth.
 Keep in mind that the car dealership may offer this coverage to you when you purchase a new vehicle but that you may be able to get this coverage from your insurance agent for less than the dealership cost.